pkamath2/100-days-of-code-log/README.md

 **Link to work:**  Need to create bl.ocks and update my profile page.
 File name: the-legends-of-d3/chords/pie.html

-### Day20: 28th July 2017
+### Day20-21: 27th/28th July 2017
 **Today's progress:**  My first machine learning project!
 Based on the ML with Python book.
+Took some serious reading to get started.

 **Link to work:**  No output yet :) WIP!
 But exciting!

-### Day21: 29th July 2017
+### Day22: 29th July 2017
 **Today's progress:**  K Nearest neighbors with scikit-learns iris dataset.
 Example from the O'Reilly book on ML.

 **Link to work:**  Checkout the Jupyter notebook called ml-iris under the ml-with-python project.

+### Day23: 30th July 2017
+**Today's progress:**  More knn classifiers.
+Now comparing how score changes based on n_neighbors.
+All examples from the O'Reilly book on ML.

+**Link to work:**  Checkout the Jupyter notebook called synthetic-forge under the ml-with-python project.